 Hop on and off the Malaga tourist bus to visit the main sights of Malaga.

-As with any large city, transport in and out of the city is abundant, and easy.
-On this page you will find links to our transport information pages specific to Malaga, and information on the best ways to see Malaga city, and its surrounding areas.
+As with any large city, transport options around Malaga are abundant.
+On this page you will find our transport information about the city, with links to dedicated pages, and information on the best ways to see Malaga city, and its surrounding areas.

 Walking